-Property, plant and equipment, right-of-use assets, investment properties, intangible assets with definite useful lives
+Property, plant and equipment, right-of-use assets, investment properties, intangible assets with definite useful lives, and investments in joint ventures

-For property, plant and equipment, right-of-use assets, investment properties and intangible assets with definite useful lives, an assessment is made at each reporting date as to whether there is any indication that previously recognized impairment losses may no longer exist or may have decreased.
-If such indication exists, the recoverable amount is estimated.
+For property, plant and equipment, investment properties, intangible assets with definite useful lives, an assessment is made at each reporting date as to whether there is any indication that previously recognized impairment losses may no longer exist or may have decreased.
+If such indication exists, the recoverable amount is estimated and an impairment assessment is performed.
+For investments in joint ventures, this impairment assessment is done after application of the equity method.
 A previously recognized impairment loss is reversed only if there has been a change in the estimates used to determine the asset's recoverable amount since the last impairment loss was recognized.
 If that is the case, the carrying amount of the asset is increased to its recoverable amount.
 That increased amount cannot exceed the carrying amount that would have been determined, net of depreciation and amortization, had no impairment loss been recognized for the asset in prior years.
 Such reversal is recognized in the consolidated statement of income.
 After such a reversal, the depreciation and amortization expense are adjusted in future years to allocate the asset's revised carrying amount, less any residual value, on a systematic basis over its remaining useful life.